altaga/Mercurium-Instant-Messenger/README.md

 # What's next:

-We will be working to improve on this Prototype, we already have the main characteristics of an instant messenger and it works seamlessly within Serum, but we need a couple more features.
-Regarding encryption, it is very easy to do and we could have done it at this time, we coded it and it is ready for deployment, but we opted to not include it in this version to help testers prove it is indeed On-chain which is the most difficult feature to have.
+We will be working to improve on this Prototype, we already have the main characteristics of an instant messenger and it works seamlessly, but we need a couple more features.

 Other features we will be looking at from here on are:

-- Token(Serum) and NFT transfer.
+- NFT transfer.
-- Audio, video, documents, audio notes and multimedia in general.
-(Perhaps an integration with Arweave for that?)
 - Push Notifications
 - Online Status
 - Mobile Version